 - Forest health is important because forests and trees provide many benefits ecologically, environmentally, and economically.

-- An invasive species is a species that is not native to an area and causes or is likely to cause harm.
+- An invasive species is a species that is not native to an area and is causing harm.

 - Invasive species can be spread by the movement of goods and people to new areas.

 - Invasive species threaten natural ecosystems by outcompeting native species, feeding on native species, and decreasing biodiversity.

 - Insect specimens can be collected and reported to: